 EXAMPLE: Case settles for $100,000.00 Lawyer Charges 40%: (or $40,000.00) Client’s portion is 60%: (or $60,000.00).
 However, what you do not know is the costs.
 You never hear lawyers explain in advertising how the costs are then deducted.
 For example, if the lawyers spent $11,000.00 on costs, then the client would only receive $49,000.00 (their share $60,000.00 minus the costs $11,000.00 = $49,000.00), and the lawyer would receive $51,000.00 (atty fee $40,000.00 + costs $11,000.00 = $51,000.00).

 The lawyer received more than the client?
 Though it is absolutely necessary for personal injury lawyers to spend money on case costs, lawyers have a lot of discretion in how exactly this money is spent.
-Clients are rarely ever told their options about the costs of experts or otherwise.
+Clients are rarely ever told their options about the costs of experts or other various costs associated with litigating their case.
 Lawyers can very easily spend excessively to pursue a case, knowing that the money will ultimately be paid back by the client.
 For example, is your lawyer flying first class or coach?
 What hotel is your lawyer staying at?

 In serious personal injury cases, it is important that clients feel comfortable with the personal injury lawyers chosen.
 There needs to be teamwork between the lawyers and the client.
 We understand that a financial award can never fully compensate an individual for a significant injury or for the loss of a loved one when a serious personal injury or accident occurs.
 However, monetary compensation can help to make the burden of injury or loss, at the very least, economically bearable.